Chapter 4

 gas, and there is great friction in the gas in the massive accretion

-disk .
-The large amount of heat heats the disk so much
+disk.
+The large amount of heat heats the disk so much,

-brightness of 100-x and 1000-x.
-The innermost part of the disk is
+other stars in the galaxy.
+The innermost part of the disk is so

-disk is colder and emits UV radiation, then visible light.
+is colder and emits UV radiation, then visible light.
 In the

 outer parts, the disk is already relatively cold and emits